 Elevated Central Venous Pressure can occur in heart failure due to decreased contractility, valve abnormalities, and dysrhythmias.
 Any patients on ventilator assistance that have excessive positive end-expiratory pressure would have an increase in pulmonary arterial resistance which causes an increase in central venous pressure.
 However, an increased central venous pressure caused by increased pulmonary arterial resistance can also be affected by a decrease in the fraction of inspired oxygen, an increase in ventilation/perfusion abnormalities in the lung, an increase in pericardial pressure, or an increase in intra-abdominal pressure which would increase thoracic pressure.
 Increased juxta-cardiac pressure - tension pneumothorax, pericardial tamponade, right ventricular infarct, right ventricular outflow obstruction - can also decrease venous return.

-Clinical utility of the central venous pressure can be seen in the assessment of cardiocirculatory status.
+The clinical utility of the central venous pressure can be seen in the assessment of cardiocirculatory status.
 Elevated CVP will present clinically as a pulsation of the internal jugular vein when a patient is inclined at 45 degrees; however, it can be noted in an upright patient in severe cases.

 Elevated CVP is indicative of myocardial contractile dysfunction and/or fluid retention.
 On the other hand, low central venous pressure is indicative of volume depletion or decreased venous tone.
 The central venous pressure, despite its numerous limitations, is consistently used universally to guide fluid resuscitation.
-The Surviving Sepsis guidelines suggest targeting a central venous pressure between 8 and 12 mmHg during fluid resuscitation.

-In addition, CVP has been found to be inversely correlated with the tricuspid annular plane systolic excursion (TAPSE) in mechanically ventilated critically ill patients (with left ventricular ejection fraction (LVEF) less than 55%), thus TAPSE may be used as a surrogate marker of CVP .
+In addition, CVP has been found to be inversely correlated with the tricuspid annular plane systolic excursion (TAPSE) in mechanically ventilated critically ill patients (with left ventricular ejection fraction (LVEF) less than 55%) thus, TAPSE may be used as a surrogate marker of CVP .

 (Click Image to Enlarge)